After School Education and Safety (ASES) Program

 Our mission is to provide a safe environment that fosters educational and enrichment opportunities for students.

 Clovis Unified School District’s expanded learning program strive to be America’s benchmark for excellence.

 Participation in the program is at NO CHARGE to the family.
-According to AB1567, effective as of July 1, 2017, after school program priority enrollment to students are given to those that are identified by the program as homeless and foster youth.
+According to AB1567, effective as of July 1, 2017, after school program priority enrollment to students are given to those that are identified by the program as homeless and foster youth, long-term English learners, At-Risk (latchkey) and low income.
 However, these students still have to comply with the state guidelines of the program.
 Also, there are other target groups and criteria that may vary depending on the need of the school site and their community.
-Our ASES program is currently open to 2nd- 6th Grade.
+Our ASES program is currently open to 1st- 6th Grade.

 The ASES Program is an extension of the regular school day; however, it should not be a repeat of it.
 ASES provides a safe physical and emotional environment that offers and academic and enrichment elements.